A Survey of Predictive Maintenance: Systems, Purposes and Approaches: Deep Learning Based Approaches

 where $\mathbf{W},\mathbf{b},\mathbf{W}',\mathbf{b}'$ are model parameters and will be optimized to minimize the reconstruction error between $\mathbf{z}$ and $\mathbf{x}$.
 The average reconstruction error over $N$ data samples can be measured by Mean Squared Error (MSE) and the optimization problem can be expressed as:

 where $\mathbf{x}_i$ is the $i$-th sample.
 If the input data is highly nonlinear, more hidden layers are required to construct the deep AE.
-Based on the basic AE model, many variants of AE with quite different properties and implementations have been proposed, such as sparse auto-encoders, denoising auto-encoders and stacked auto-encoders, etc.
+Based on the basic AE model, many variants of AE with quite different properties and implementations have been proposed, such as sparse AEs, denoising AEs and stacked AEs.

 AE and its deep models are promising methods to learn high-level representation from raw data \cite{jia2018neural,lu2015novel,WANG2018213,zhao2018fault, yuan2017deep}.
 For example, in order to avoid learning similar features and misclassification, Jia \emph{et al.} \cite{jia2018neural} propose a Local Connection Network (LCN) constructed by normalized sparse AE (NSAE) for automatic feature extraction from raw vibration signals.
-Specially, a soft orthonormality constraint is added in the cost function to learn dissimilar features.
+Especially, a soft orthonormality constraint is added in the cost function to learn dissimilar features.
 One of the experiments by using raw data from planetary gearbox has illustrated that the testing accuracy can reach 99.43\%, which is much better than PCA+SVM (41.04\%), Stacked SAE+softmax (34.75\%) and SAE+LCN (94.41\%).
 Lu \emph{et al.} \cite{lu2015novel} employ a basic AE as the feature extractor to obtain a meaningful representation from highly dimensional bearing signal samples.
-However, raw data with high dimensionality may lead to heavy computation cost and overfiting with huge model parameters.
+However, raw data with high dimensionality may lead to heavy computation cost and overfitting with huge model parameters.
 Therefore, multi-domain features can be extracted first from raw data and then fed to AE-based models.
 Wang \emph{et al.} \cite{WANG2018213} and Zhao \emph{et al.} \cite{zhao2018fault} feed the frequency spectrum of the vibration signals of planetary gearbox to their proposed stacked denoising AEs.
 In \cite{yuan2017deep}, multi-features are extracted by time domain, frequency domain and time-frequency domain analysis and then fed to two kinds of AEs.
+In \cite{xu2020extracting}, fast Fourier transformation is used to convert raw time-domain data into frequency-domain data, then a moving window-based stacked auto-encoder with an exponential function, which incorporates a slope local minimum point, is proposed to extract the degradation trends and improve its monotonicity.